Medium/pipette/README.md

 Four of these classes (`Cat`, `Sink`, `Slicer`, and `Valve`) provide a layer on top of other streams.
-The implementation philosophy is that these listen for events from their "upstream" streams, but they do not otherwise attempt to interact with those streams.
+The implementation philosophy is that these listen for events from their "upstream" sources, but they do not otherwise attempt to interact with those streams.
 In particular:

 * They do not make upstream calls to the flow-control methods